A Complete SEO Checklist for Website Owners

 Create the file even if you don’t want to implement any restrictions on your site.
 But make sure that the file is accurate, verified in your consoles (Google and Bing), and doesn’t obstruct access to important pages.

 Examine all domains

-It’s important to examine every site domain, in case any of them redirect to your primary domain.
-If they do redirect to your website, make sure they have a permanent 301 redirect in place.
+Examining every site domain in case they redirect to your primary domain is essential.
+If they turn to your website, make sure they have a permanent 301 redirect.

 It’s a simple fix, but don’t overlook it.
 A wrong redirect HTTP code can duplicate content and perplex crawlers when indexing your site.